 - The first year of the program is devoted to prerequisites and/or preparatory courses (53 credits) required for admission to the nursing program. - The second year of the OCNE program is the 1st year SWOCC Nursing Program and is comprised of identical courses for associate and bachelor's work. - The third year of the OCNE program is the 2nd year SWOCC Nursing Program, it offers students the ability to complete the AAS degree through SWOCC (and provides the eligibility for NCLEX-RN licensure testing) after Spring term of the third year. - Year four BS program electives must be 15 credits of upper division courses (300-400 level courses) for the Bachelor's Degree in Nursing.
 These classes may be taken before nursing courses are completed.
 Due to OHSU not offering Humanities or Social Sciences classes, these electives may be satisfied through other accredited colleges.
-The Student Success Center, Stensland Hall, 541-888-7405, is available to assist students in exploring their options.
-If you do not have an advisor, they will be able to assign one to you.
+The University Center located on the Coos Bay campus in the Student Success Center is available to assist students in exploring their options.